moradisaed/ADMCDD/README.md

 # AADCDD

-__"Small infrared target detection using absolute average difference weighted by cumulative directional derivatives"__
+__"Small infrared target detection using absolute average difference weighted by cumulative directional derivatives (AADCDD)"__

 If you are using this code in your researches, kindly cite the following paper: